woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 ### Annotations and labels

-You can specify arbitrary `meta.annotations` and `meta.labels` to be set on the Pod definition for a given workflow step using the following configuration:
+You can specify arbitrary [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to be set on the Pod definition for a given workflow step using the following configuration:

 ```yaml
 backend_options: